DNA digital data storage: History

-In 2012, George Church and colleagues at Harvard University published an article in which DNA was encoded with digital information that included an HTML draft of a 53,400 word book written by the lead researcher, eleven JPG images and one JavaScript program.
+In 2012, George Church and colleagues at Harvard University published an article in which DNA was encoded with digital information that included an HTML draft of a 53,400 word book written by the lead researcher, eleven JPEG images and one JavaScript program.
 Multiple copies for redundancy were added and 5.5 petabits can be stored in each cubic millimeter of DNA.
 The researchers used a simple code where bits were mapped one-to-one with bases, which had the shortcoming that it led to long runs of the same base, the sequencing of which is error-prone.
-This result showed that besides its other functions, DNA can also be another type of storage medium such as hard drives and magnetic tapes.
+This result showed that besides its other functions, DNA can also be another type of storage medium such as hard disk drives and magnetic tapes.

 In 2013, an article led by researchers from the European Bioinformatics Institute (EBI) and submitted at around the same time as the paper of Church and colleagues detailed the storage, retrieval, and reproduction of over five million bits of data.
-All the DNA files reproduced the information between 99.99% and 100% accuracy.
+All the DNA files reproduced the information with an accuracy between 99.99% and 100%.
 The main innovations in this research were the use of an error-correcting encoding scheme to ensure the extremely low data-loss rate, as well as the idea of encoding the data in a series of overlapping short oligonucleotides identifiable through a sequence-based indexing scheme.
 Also, the sequences of the individual strands of DNA overlapped in such a way that each region of data was repeated four times to avoid errors.
 Two of these four strands were constructed backwards, also with the goal of eliminating errors.
 The costs per megabyte were estimated at $12,400 to encode data and $220 for retrieval.
 However, it was noted that the exponential decrease in DNA synthesis and sequencing costs, if it continues into the future, should make the technology cost-effective for long-term data storage by 2023.

 In 2013, a software called DNACloud was developed by Manish K. Gupta and co-workers to encode computer files to their DNA representation.
 It implements a memory efficiency version of the algorithm proposed by Goldman et al. to encode (and decode) data to DNA (.dnac files).

 The long-term stability of data encoded in DNA was reported in February 2015, in an article by researchers from ETH Zurich.
 The team added redundancy via Reed–Solomon error correction coding and by encapsulating the DNA within silica glass spheres via Sol-gel chemistry.